healthyplatforms/cakephp-restkit/README.md

 # CakePHP RestKit plugin

 Need a full-featured REST API?
-Just load this plugin and start delivering XML/Json instantly ;)
+Just load this plugin and you should be ready to go!

 ## Version ##

-This plugin is heavily under construction so do not use it unless you know what you are doing.
+This plugin is heavily under construction so do not use it unless you value your production environment ;)

 Current limitations:

-* automagic SimpleXML transformations limited to non-recursive CakePHP find() results
+* automagic SimpleXML generation broken for CakePHP find('first') and findById() results

 ## Features